fpestana-git/fpestana-git.github.io/_posts/2021-03-02-Human datasets.md

 List with databases
 https://www.cell.com/neuron/fulltext/S0896-6273(17)30936-4?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627317309364%3Fshowall%3Dtrue

-I am not including organoids
+This list does not include RNA-seq data from organoids

 Most human datasets should be available.
 Raw data should be protected.